CVE-2026-9961

 Google · Chrome

-A use-after-free vulnerability exists in the SurfaceCapture component of Google Chrome, potentially allowing for memory corruption.
+A use-after-free vulnerability in the SurfaceCapture component of Google Chrome allows remote attackers to trigger memory corruption and potentially execute arbitrary code.

 Executive summary